makersacademy/airport_challenge/user_stories.md

 So I can get passengers to a destination
 I want to instruct a plane to land at an airport

+1. Airport should respond to the land command
+2. Land command should take a variable

 As an air traffic controller
 So I can get passengers on the way to their destination I want to instruct a plane to take off from an airport and confirm that it is no longer in the airport